 The movement was interrupted by World War I but was already fading before that around 1910.
 In the 1920s, it was replaced by a new style of decorative art and architecture called “Art-Deco,” followed by “Modernism.”

 So who were some of the most famous Art Nouveau artists?
 In this post, you’ll find out!

 1. Gustav Klimt

-Gustav Klimt (1862-1918) was an Austrian painter who was one of the most prominent members of the Vienna Secession movement, an art movement closely related to Art Nouveau which was formed in 1897.
+Gustav Klimt (1862-1918) was an Austrian artist who was one of the most prominent members of the Vienna Secession movement, an art movement closely related to Art Nouveau which was formed in 1897.
 He created mostly paintings with the subject of the female body with an erotic undertone.

 He didn’t start out as a revolutionary artist but found success as a painter for architectural decorations.
 He diverged from the conventional way of thinking and developed a completely new style of art after his work on the ceiling of the Great Hall of the University of Vienna was considered to be pornographic in nature.
 His most famous paintings were created during his “Golden Phase” in which he used gold leaf.

 2. Antoni Gaudí i Cornet

 Antoni Gaudí i Cornet (1852-1926) was the most prominent artist of the Catalan Modernist movement.
 He is best known for his ultimate architectural masterpiece, the Sagrada Família in Barcelona, one of the most famous churches in the world with a unique architectural design that has been under construction for well over a century.

 His work was mainly influenced by religion, nature, and his general love for architecture.
 7 of his most famous works, including the Sagrada Família, have been listed as UNESCO World Heritage sites.
 Other marvelous structures that were listed are “Casa Milà” and the “Casa Batlló,” both in his hometown of Barcelona.